-Monkeypox case numbers are updated weekly on Wednesdays.
-As of November 9, 2022, there are 36 cases of monkeypox in the state of Kansas.
-The risk of monkeypox spreading in Kansas remains low at this time.
+Mpox, formerly known as monkeypox, case numbers are updated weekly on Wednesdays.
+As of December 7, 2022, there are 41 cases of mpox in the state of Kansas.
+The risk of mpox spreading in Kansas remains low at this time.

 Vaccines in Kansas

-The Centers for Disease Control and Prevention (CDC) does not recommend widespread monkeypox vaccination at this time; however, vaccination may be recommended for people who may be at higher risk.
+The Centers for Disease Control and Prevention (CDC) does not recommend widespread vaccination at this time; however, vaccination may be recommended for people who may be at higher risk.
 Some county health departments and health care providers in Kansas have vaccine available.
-Find a monkeypox vaccine provider.
+Find a mpox vaccine provider.

-Monkeypox is a rare disease from the smallpox virus family.
+Mpox, formerly known as monkeypox, is a rare disease from the smallpox virus family.
 Symptoms are similar to but milder than smallpox.
-Monkeypox is rarely fatal; however, symptoms can be painful and can leave permanent scarring.
-The following populations are most susceptible to serious illness from monkeypox:
+Mpox is rarely fatal; however, symptoms can be painful and can leave permanent scarring.
+The following populations are most susceptible to serious illness from mpox: